-"Certified firm" means a firm that has met the requirements of 641-70.7(135) for certification and has been certified by the department.
+"Certified firm" means a firm that employs certified lead professionals and has met the requirements of 641-70.7(135) for certification and has been certified by the department.

 "Certified lead abatement contractor" means a person who has met the requirements of 641-70.5(135) for certification or interim certification and who has been certified by the department.